 ABOUT THE CLIENT

-Our client, Recap Medical, is a healthcare company that works to reduce the incidence of opioid dependence by facilitating safe management of pain medication after surgery.
-In collaboration with the University of Washington, Recap Medical designs solutions that help physicians and patients communicate effectively and work together for safe medication management, as well as driving research in this field.
+Our client is a healthcare company that works to reduce the incidence of opioid dependence by facilitating safe management of pain medication after surgery.
+The client partners with a local university to design solutions that help physicians and patients communicate effectively and work together for safe medication management, as well as driving research in this field.

 THE HEALTHCARE APP DEVELOPMENT CHALLENGE